qng2015/CARLA-Human-Pose-Control/learning progress/readme.md

 These files are only my progress of learning and practicing with CARLA Python API, opencv, openpose, and PyTorch,...
 They don't need to be run.
-These are just to show the stepping stones that eventually led to usepose2.py
+These are simply to show the stepping stones that eventually led to usepose2.py